frappe/bench/README.md

 		bench new-site [site-name]

+	**Optional**: If the database for the site does not reside on localhost or listens on a custom port, you can use the flags `--db-host` to set a custom host and/or `--db-port` to set a custom port.

+		bench new-site [site-name] --db-host [custom-db-host-ip] --db-port [custom-db-port]

 * Add apps to bench

 		bench get-app [app-name] [app-link]

 * Install apps on a particular site

-		bench new-site site1.local

-	**Optional**: If the database for the site does not reside on localhost or listens on a custom port, you can use the flags `--db-host` to set a custom host and/or `--db-port` to set a custom port.

-		bench new-site site1.local --db-host 192.168.1.1 --db-port 3307
+		bench --site [site-name] install-app [app-name]

 * Start bench (only for development)

 		bench start